AnkitDubey-DevOps/AWS_Solution_Archeitect_Associate/07-route53/route53.md

 5. Retry Interval : Time before retrying if a refresh attempt fails.
 6. Expire Time : Time after which secondary servers stop serving the zone if updates cannot be obtained.
 7. TTL (Time To Live) : Default caching duration for DNS records.

+## Routing Policies

+### 1. Simple Routing Policy
+The Simple Routing Policy is the default routing method in Route 53.
+It maps a single domain name to a single IP address or endpoint.
+This is best for cases where you have only one resource handling all traffic.

+### 2. Weighted Routing Policy
+The Weighted Routing Policy allows you to distribute traffic between multiple resources based on predefined weights.

+Example
+You have two EC2 instances:
+192.0.2.44 (Weight: 70%)
+192.0.2.55 (Weight: 30%)
+You configure the A records in Route 53

+70% of traffic goes to 192.0.2.44, and 30% goes to 192.0.2.55

+### 3. Latency-based Routing Policy
+The Latency-based Routing Policy sends requests to the AWS region that provides the lowest network latency for the user.

+Example
+You have two EC2 instances:

+us-east-1 (Virginia) – 192.0.2.44

+eu-central-1 (Frankfurt) – 192.0.2.55

+Route 53 determines that a user in New York has lower latency to us-east-1 and a user in Germany has lower latency to eu-central-1

+When to use?

+Optimizing performance for global users

+Distributing traffic based on geographic latency

+### 4. Route 53 Geolocation Routing Policy

+Amazon Route 53’s Geolocation Routing Policy allows DNS queries to be routed based on the user’s geographic location.
+This ensures users from different regions are directed to the nearest or most appropriate AWS resource, instead of relying solely on network latency

+### 5. Failover Routing Policy
+The Failover Routing Policy is used for high availability setups where traffic is directed to a primary resource, and if it fails, it is routed to a secondary resource.

+Primary EC2 instance: 192.0.2.44

+Secondary EC2 instance: 192.0.2.55

+Route 53 monitors the health of the primary EC2

+If the primary EC2 fails, traffic is automatically redirected to the secondary EC2

+### 6. Multi-value Answer Routing Policy
+The Multi-value Answer Routing Policy returns multiple IP addresses for a domain name.
+Route 53 can check the health of each endpoint and return only healthy ones.

+### 7. Geoproximity routing
+It is a feature in Amazon Route 53 that directs traffic based on the geographic location of both users and resources.
+It ensures that users are routed to the nearest resource available, optimizing performance and reducing latency.